 Context: This is not unusual in operations the size of Mahnomen County; however, the County's management should constantly be aware of this condition and realize that the concentration of duties and responsibilities in a limited number of individuals is not desirable from an internal control point of view.
-The bank reconciliations are now being done for two of the departments, the License Bureau and the Sheriff's Office, in the Auditor's Office.
+The bank reconciliations are now being done in the Auditor's Office for two of the departments, the License Bureau and the Sheriff's Office.